nodecosmos/nodecosmos_server/charybdis/README.md

 ### Performance consideration:
 - It's build by nightly release, so it uses builtin support for `async/await` in traits
-- It uses prepared statements (shard/token aware)
+- It uses prepared statements (shard/token aware) -> bind values
 - It expects CachingSession as a session type for operations
 - Basic CRUD queries are macro generated constants
 - While it has expressive API it's thin layer on top of scylla_rust_driver, and it does not introduce any significant overhead